My sudden bought of hay fever seemed like another example of how much we should keep ourselves accountable for our own health and happiness in life.

 I actually drove to the store with my Mum and as I couldn’t get parked anywhere nearby she went in to ask about the medicines for hay fever for me.
 While there, a person walked in and thanked the people working there for the medicine that they had given him to help alleviate his hay fever that he had suffered from for many years.
 He went on to say that this was the first time he had been free from what were for him some very sever symptoms.

+I believe that what we ask ourselves every day is much more important than what we say to ourselves.
 And being prepared to make the best of any situation and have plans in place and ready to deal with any curve balls, like hay fever, that life may throw at us.